 - Discrepancies when screen sizes are different

 One also needs to ensure that any time a change in the app’s functionality is effected, regression tests follow immediately.

-Executed to ensure that there are no issues in the layout, design, and interaction of an app, usability testing is a highly subjective method of testing which involves taking the opinion of the actual users.
+Executed to ensure that there are no issues in the layout, design, and interaction of an app, usability testing is a highly subjective method of testing that involves taking the opinion of the actual users.
 One must be very clear about the audience they are targeting and should create the specifications documents as per the preferences of those particular end-users.
 The survey must also be created accordingly and the feedback must be analyzed by experts to ensure that the app offers high-end usability.

-Before beginning with this phase of app testing, one will have to be clear about what they want to test: whether it’s the app’s performance under traffic or the data leak or at what point does the app break.
+Before beginning with this phase of app testing, one will have to be clear about what they want to test: whether it’s the app’s performance under traffic or the data leak, or at what point the app break.
 This is so because there are different ways to test different types of load.
-However, the approach to all load tests is the same which is combining synthetic load with performance engineers and live tester.
+However, the approach to all load tests is the same which is combining synthetic load with performance engineers and a live tester.
 Issues resolved through such type of testing are negative effects on an app’s performance and speed by an outside variable and when accessed in different regions.

 The last stage of app QA and Testing is localization testing.
 This stage of testing ensures that the app is contextual and accessible to be used in a wide variety of markets and regions.

 Mobile emulators and simulators are the most trusted automated tools which enable developers to verify the functionality and usability of an app.
 There are other software development kits (SDKs) as well, the use of which depends on whether the app is native or cross-device compatible.
 However, one should not depend solely upon these tools to perform quality testing of an app.
 Devices powered by the OS on which the app is supposed to run should also be used in testing its performance.
-It is imperative for a mobile app to deliver on all counts to get five star ratings and feature at the top when people search for a particular category of app.
+It is imperative for a mobile app to deliver on all counts to get five-star ratings and features at the top when people search for a particular category of app.